This article about studying in the UK as a Saudi was published on 7 Nov 2019 by the GB Mag Contents team.

 There are lots of international students

-There are over 450,000 international students in the UK, people come from all over the world to study in the UK.
+There are over 450,000 international students in England, people come from all over the world to study in the UK.
 Whilst China, India and, Malaysia are the most common countries where international students come from, you will find many students from the Middle East studying in the UK.

 Maybe there won’t be any international students in your class, but there is likely to be a club or Facebook group where international students in your area can make friends with other students new to the UK.